Skyway666/Kuroko-Engine/Kuroko Engine/Game/README.txt

 - Right click on asset window to add a new script.
 The name of the script will be the one of the class defined in it.
-The script will automatically include the base libraries to interact with the attached gameobject, as well as a constructor, update and start functions, and a comment with instructions on how to use it
+The script will automatically include the base libraries to interact with the attached gameobject, as well as a constructor, Update() and Start() functions, and a comment with instructions on how to use it.

 - Attatch a script to a gameobject by pressing "Add script".
 This will display a window with all the scripts contained in the asset window.